UMAprotocol/UMIPs/UMIPs/umip-157.md

 `bundleEvaluationBlockNumbers`.

 Note that the above rules require that the `bundleEvaluationBlockNumbers` for each `chainId` are strictly greater than the preceding [valid proposal's](#valid-bundle-proposals) `bundleEvaluationBlockNumbers` for the same `chainId`.
 The block range for each proposal starts at the preceding proposal's `bundleEvaluationBlockNumbers` plus 1 and go to the next `bundleEvaluationBlockNumbers`.

+Note that the above rules for determining an end block don't apply if the chain ID is in the "DISABLED_CHAIN_ID_LIST" list.
+For disabled chains, the `endBlock` should be equal to the `startBlock`, which is computed using the rules above.

 Evaluate the
 [crossChainContracts](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPool.sol#L59)